-According to a study by Thomas W. H. Ng of the University of Hong Kong & Daniel C. Feldman of the University of Georgia, an employee’s perception of her supervisor’s level of embeddedness (a.k.a., commitment) will affect the employee’s own level of commitment, trust, and behavior within the organization.
+According to a new study (Ng & Feldman, 2013), an employee’s perception of her supervisor’s level of embeddedness (otherwise known as commitment) will affect the employee’s own level of commitment, trust, and behavior within the organization.

 Specifically, when an employee perceives her boss as being committed to the organization, the employee tends to feel greater levels of trust to the organization.
 Further, as an employee’s sense of trust towards an organization increases, so does her own commitment and embeddedness.
 Next, with an increase in embeddedness, an employee feels more comfortable speaking out and making recommendations for the organization, a process known as increased voice behavior.
 In sum, an employee’s perception of her boss’s embeddedness leads to feelings of trust towards the organization that in turn leads to feelings of embeddedness and ultimately increased voice behavior.